 Alternatively (and this is not applicable in most of the urgent problems or bugs) you can search Facebook groups or forums for people who have had similar problems and exchange solutions with them.

 However, we don’t recommend posting in the Facebook Help Community for complex problems or Facebook bugs.
 The community will not be able to solve these for you.

 The trump card – bring up a lawyer

-Now, this paragraph is to be taken with a grain of salt, but here’s a real world example: Our own marketing toolbox neontools.io was mistakenly blacklisted by Facebook shortly after its launch – without giving us any reason or troubleshooting possibility we tried every possible free step to get help.
-It looked bad: A number of people reached out to us saying they experienced the same issue.
+Now, this paragraph is to be taken with a grain of salt, but here’s a real-world example: Our own marketing toolbox neontools.io was mistakenly blacklisted by Facebook shortly after its launch – without giving us any reason or troubleshooting possibility we tried every possible free step to get help.
+It looked bad – no answer at all from Facebook business support.
+A number of people reached out to us saying they experienced the same issue.
 Some even had to shut down their projects because they never got whitelisted again.